About

 We’re a Community Interest Company which means any profits are reinvested in establishing genuine local journalism.

-Individuals can support us with a monthly donation via the Subscribe button and we've started a Patrons scheme for organisations to get involved.
+Individuals can support us with a monthly donation here and we have a Patrons scheme for organisations to get involved.
 You can also contribute with a one time donation through this link.

-A total of 87,000 people have read the website for free since launch three years ago.
-But only about 35 people are prepared to donate a modest amount each month: this totals around £200 and covers the basic running costs of website, accountant and professional fees.
+A total of 88,000 people have read the website for free since launch four years ago.
+But fewer than 40 people donate a modest amount each month: this totals around £200 and covers the basic running costs of website, accountant and professional fees.

 The contribution of our two patrons - the Eastbourne Chamber of Commerce and Tech Resort - are a huge help but editor Rebecca Maer still works on a largely voluntary basis.